UKHackspaceFoundation/website/docs/deployment.md

-To deploy, you'll need access to the [Docker Hub team](https://hub.docker.com/u/ukhackspacefoundation/).

-Run `make deploy` to build a production Docker image and upload it to Docker Hub.
+Successful builds on the master branch will be automatically built into a docker image and pushed to Docker Hub by Travis.

-On the web server:
+To deploy this image on the web server:

 	# cd /root/hsf_website
 	# docker pull ukhackspacefoundation/website:latest